PetteriSuonpaa/micro-machines-2/README.md

 - **SoundManager**: Loads and plays sound effects.
 - **UIManager**: Manages user interface elements, split-screen logic, and score display.
 - **CameraController**: Controls the camera that follows the player, determining what the player sees on-screen.

+This flow captures the interactions and dynamic responses of a vehicle's movement in a top-down driving game.

 ![Figure 1: Flowchart of Vehicle Movement Decision Process](./Flow_chart.png)